bioexcel/qmmm_benchmark_script/README.md

 ```
 python3 qmmmextract.py extract --function=mp_waitany --notop=5
 ```
-This extracts timing data from CP2K output (.log) files within directories in order to generate scaling data.
+This extracts timing data from CP2K output (.log) files within the current directory and within any directories in the current directory in order to generate scaling data.
+The timing data, processes and threads used, as well as the MD step and the project name are extracted from the CP2K outfile file.
+The project name is used in the naming convention for the extracted data files so different systems have a different project name in CP2K.

 The subroutine name can be given as arguement (--function) but if this is not supplied the total run time is given.